-St. Andrew's CE (VA) Infant and Junior Schoolspromote good attendance and understand that poor attendance can be an indicator of concern for children with welfare and safeguarding concerns, and thus ensures that information is shared between school staff, the DSLs and the EWO (Education Welfare Officer) and governors.
+St. Andrew's CE (VA) Junior and Infantschools promotes good attendance and understands that poor attendance can be an indicator of concern for children with welfare and safeguarding concerns, and thus ensures that information is shared between school staff, the DSLs, the Education Welfare Officer (EWO) and governors.
 Likewise school understands that a parent failing to inform the school that a child has an authorised absence could be a cause for concern and thus will follow the school's 'First'Day Calling' procedure in these circumstances in order to try and locate the child and ensure that they are safe.